ContinuityControl/continuitycontrol.github.io/_posts/2014-09-03-two-factor-auth-ftw.md

 printed and kept safe in a secure location, like a safe or a safe deposit box.
 (Remember those?)

-The victims of the recent AppleID hack could have enabled two-factor authentication and saved themselves a lot of embarassment and grief.
-So what are you waiting for?
+[^1]<s>The victims of the recent AppleID hack could have enabled two-factor authentication and saved themselves a lot of embarassment and grief.</s>  So what are you waiting for?
 Go enable two-factor auth!

 ### P.S.